deividaskaleginas/recipes-website/README.md

 ### Things in to-do list to update

-:point_right: create website responsive for Desktop as well.
+- :point_right: create website responsive for Desktop as well.
-:point-right: create decent error messages and error state.
+- :point-right: create decent error messages and error state.
+- :point-right: add Firebase config to env.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).